LiterallyUniqueLogin/ukbiobank_strs/association/README_for_GWAS_catalog.txt

-Citation:

 Columns:
+chromosome
-base_pair_location: beginning of the repeat (hg19)
+base_pair_location: beginning of the repeat (hg19, 1-indexed, inclusive)
+alleles:
-alleles: lengths alleles in the population (measured in number of repeat units)
+  lengths alleles in the population measured in number of repeat units.
+For example, the allele 5 for an AC repeat implies the bases "ACACACACAC" (possibly with some impurity).
+  Occasionally the repeat unit will be listed as none, but the period of the repeat will still be given.
+  In that case, the length of an allele in base pairs can still be calculated by multiplying the allele by the period.
 beta:
   measured effect size of the linear association of the rank-inverse-normalized phenotype against the length-dosages of unnormalized STR genotypes, measured in number of repeat units.